“Good things come to those who bait,” said some wise guy a long time ago.

 We couldn’t agree more.

 After finding shelter and water, looking for food should be your next priority when SHTF.
-In that case, knowing how to capture fish would be an essential skill.
+In that case, knowing different fishing techniques would be an essential skill.
 You can never go wrong with some freshly caught fish, after all.

-Ready to learn how to catch fish the bushcraft way?
-We’ll tell you what you need to know about catching them hook, line, and sinker.
+Ready to learn about survival fishing?
+We’ll tell you what you need to know about catching fish hook, line, and sinker.

-Why Is Catching Fish an Important Wilderness Survival Skill?
+Why Is Survival Fishing an Important Wilderness Survival Skill?

-More importantly, fishing can sustain you when you run out of emergency food.
-Unlike hunting, setting fish traps can save you lots of precious time and energy.
+More importantly, survival fishing can sustain you when you run out of emergency food.
+Unlike hunting, setting primitive fish traps can save you lots of precious time and energy.